Montreal Winter Festivals

-February 12 from 11 a.m. to 3 p.m. at Hampstead Park, 30 Lyncroft Rd.
-Horse drawn carriage rides, dog sledding, taffy on snow, tobogganing, inflatable games, face painting, family show, and more.
+February 11 at Hampstead Park from 11 a.m. to 3 p.m.
+Tobogganing, dog sledding, sleigh rides, snowshoeing, snow sculpting, taffy on snow, inflatable games, face painting, magic show, and an outdoor hockey.

-January 26-29 at various times.
-Compete in an Amazing Race competition at Meades Park (16950 Hymus Blvd.), enjoy a family bingo game and a Carnival Supper at the Sports Complex (16950 Hymus Blvd.).
+February 1-3 at various times.
+Compete in a family outdoor challenge at Meades Park (16950 Hymus Blvd.), enjoy a family bingo gameat the Sports Complex (16950 Hymus Blvd.).
 There will also be various outdoor games and indoor evening activities including sleigh rides, inflatables, mascots and more.

-January 28 from 12:30 p.m. to 4:30 p.m. at Olympique Park (corner of Boisé du Parc and Dagenais).
-Enjoy inflatable games, ice sculpting, animators, dog sled rides, tobogganing, horse sleigh rides, sugar shack and taffy on snow, mini farm and many other activities.
+January 27 from 12:30 p.m. to 4:30 p.m. at Olympique Park (corner of Boisé du Parc and Dagenais).
+Enjoy inflatable games, animators, dog sled rides, tobogganing, skating, horse sleigh rides, sugar shack and taffy on snow, mini farm and many other activities.

 Feb.
-26 from 11 a.m. to 4 p.m. at Place du Village, Notre-Dame Blvd. at St. Jean Baptiste Blvd.
+4 from 11 a.m. to 4 p.m. at Place du Village, Notre-Dame Blvd. at St. Jean Baptiste Blvd.
 Enjoy snow sculpting, snowshoeing, skating to music, mini-farm, warm drinks and snacks and more.

 Ste.
 Anne de Bellevue

-February 3-5 at various times and locations.
-Spaghetti dinner and dance, introduction to ice fishing on the Canal, outdoor activities at the Morgan Arboretum (sledding, dog sledding, snow sculpting, BBQ and more), evening of fun in the Village, bed race and outdoor disco, fireworks, fun day at Aumais Park (hot chocolate, taffy on the snow, BBQ, inflatables, snow sculptures, skating and more)
+February 2-4 at various times and locations.
+Introduction to ice fishing on the Canal, outdoor activities at the Morgan Arboretum (sledding, dog sledding, snow sculpting, BBQ and more), evening of fun in the Village, bed race and outdoor disco, fireworks, fun day at Aumais Park (hot chocolate, taffy on the snow, BBQ, inflatables, snow sculptures, skating and more)

 Feb.
-12 from 10 a.m. to 3 p.m. at Cousineau Park.
-Many outdoor activities for all ages, hot chocolate, horse drawn carriage rides, hiking, and more
+11 from 10 a.m. to 3 p.m. at Cousineau Park.
+Many outdoor activities for all ages, hot chocolate, horse drawn carriage rides, hiking, and more.

-A variety of outdoor family fun at Parc Nature les Forestiers, including cross-country skiing, skating with music, horse-drawn wagon rides, ATV rides, dogsledding rides, snowshoeing, tubing, ice-sculpting, fitness workshops, fireworks and bonfire will be held on the evening of the 27th.
+A variety of outdoor family fun at Parc Nature les Forestiers, including cross-country skiing, skating with music, horse-drawn wagon rides, ATV rides, snowshoeing, tubing, ice-sculpting and more.
+The fireworks and bonfire will be held on the evening of the 27th.

 Town of Mount-Royal

-January 14 and 21, February 4 and 18 at various locations.
+January 26, February 3 and 10 at various locations.
 Families can visit various area parks and enjoy skating, hockey, hot chocolate, ice sculpting, storytelling, music and more.